Your wedding makeup?

 We advise that a trial takes place no later than 8-12 weeks before your wedding date.
 Keeping in mind that you ideally want to have your trial done when your skin is as it will be on the wedding day, a tan can dramatically change a makeup look.

 Do my bridesmaids need to have a trial too?

 Not at all.
 Although your bridesmaids are more than welcome to have a trial, it's certainly not mandatory, if somebody is apprehensive about having their makeup done, a trial often reassures them.
 One bridesmaid is also very welcome to attend your trial to ask any questions.

 When does a trial take place and how long does it last?

-A bridal trial is really relaxed, and it normally takes around 2 hours and we work together to create your perfect bridal look and can take place at your chosen location.
+A bridal trial is really relaxed, and it normally takes around 2 hours, we work together to create your perfect bridal look and can take place at your chosen location.

-We recommend that you bring along any images, fabrics, makeup items or ideas that you feel will give Laura an extra understanding into the look you are aiming to achieve.
+We recommend that you bring along any images, fabrics, makeup items or ideas that you feel will give me an extra understanding of the look you are aiming to achieve.